 There are a few things which automatically turn off buyers, and they are usually dated forms of decorating.
 The popcorn ceiling is one of these.
 Not only is it a nightmare to clean or paint, but it was usually installed in the first place to cover up something unsightly or – worse – structurally damaged.
 Determine if you have actual damage, repair if necessary and then place drywall over the popcorn.
 It’s a relatively small change that adds up big in terms of eye appeal.

 Add Space with an Attic Bedroom or Den

 Your attic is probably one of the most under-used areas in your home, and extra living space is one of top-named features home buyers are seeking.
 The easy answer?
 Convert that space into a bedroom or den.
-It’s not a cheap project, but it’s one that literally pays for itself – usually – when it comes time to sell a house.
+It’s not a cheap project, as there are many things to consider when renovating an attic.
+First, you will need to look into roofing companies austin, or wherever you are, and make sure that there is no damage to your roof.
+You will also need to ensure that the attic is insulated.
+This means that getting your roof inspected is even more important, as any little leak can cause serious problems down the line if the insulation gets wet.
+While it has a hefty price tag, it literally pays for itself – usually – when it comes time to sell a house.
 People love spaces that feel cozy, and it doesn’t get much cozier than slanted walls tucked up under the eaves.
 Yes, it will probably be a small bedroom – but that’s part of the appeal.
 If it’s truly too small for even a single bed, turn it into a home office space.
 Do anything to make the space livable – you’ll be happy you did when negotiating that selling price.